dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ### Drawbacks

 A naïve programmer might assume that `const (shared int)*` is equivalent to `const ((shared int)*)`, but it really is equivalent to `(const shared int)*`.
+This is intentional due to the requirement that the changes in syntax be backwards compatible.

 ## Breaking Changes and Deprecations